ABCD-STUDY/nda-abcd-collection-3165/docs/index.md

     The bug affected a subset of subjects, but it is worth suggesting that anyone using the initial data re-calculate their analysis using the updated version.

-(TODO: Edit this section @Feczko)
+(TODO: Anders audit previous fmriprep uploads)

+(TODO: Audrey Check in with Luci/Michael about new features in updated version of fMRIPrep)

-- New version of [fMRIPrep](https://fmriprep.org/) 23.x.x year 1 derivatives.
+- New version of [fMRIPrep](https://fmriprep.org/) 23.0.0rc0 year 1 derivatives.
 Special thanks to Thomas Madison, etc.
     - Improved distortion correction
     - Improved bold projection to surface
     - New CIFTI outputs